Annual Report 2022 Highlights

 board of governors chair

-Thanks to the members of the Board of Governors for their commitment and support for the work of elìseo.
-A special thanks to Larry Gaffney and Jan Leng for their years of service as they retire from the Board of Governors, and to Marc Streleski who so ably served as Chair of the elìseo foundation Board of Trustees.
-Thanks to the Covenant Congregations for their participation in elìseo as an extension of their own ministry.
+Thanks to the members of the Board of Governors for their commitment and support for the work of eliseo.
+Thanks to the Covenant Congregations for their participation in eliseo as an extension of their own ministry.

 The Rev. Ron Kempe Chair, Board of Governors

-In August, the foundation hosted its 10th annual golf classic fundraiser, presented by Walsh Construction Co., at Highlands Golf Course.
-Approximately 60 golfers participated in the event, which netted us nearly $34,000.
-This year, the eliseo foundation board is looking forward to bringing back our annual gala and auction event with 2022 Adventure Awaits Us: A Night in Venice.
-We hope that you will join us then for a fun evening as we celebrate eliseo and the community and continue to raise funds for programs that support our residents.
+In October, the eliseo foundation brought back our annual gala and auction event with 2022 Adventure Awaits Us: A Night in Venice.
+After a 10-year hiatus, we felt 2022 was the right time to celebrate again with our family and friends.
+Held at Tin Can Alley, we raised more than $84,000 for eliseo and are looking forward to this year’s gala, A Night in Cairo, to be held Saturday, October 14, at Foss Waterway Seaport.
+We hope that many of you will join us again then for a fun evening as we celebrate eliseo and the community and continue to raise funds for programs that support our residents.

 David Hoffman Chief Financial Officer